Dallas Cowboys Rumors: Tony Romo Distancing Himself From Team – Career Over?

 For some reason, Tony Romo is still on the roster of the Dallas Cowboys even though there is no doubt he won’t be playing for them in 2017, and things are starting to get ugly.
 Dak Prescott is entrenched as the starter for the new season and years beyond, but the team simply will not part ways with Romo.
-As this drawn out ordeal continues to go on, the veteran quarterback is now distancing himself from some of the staff and some believe retirement could be his only option.
+As this drawn out ordeal continues to go on, the veteran quarterback is now distancing himself from some of the staff, and some believe retirement could be his only option.

 Many have been wondering when the Cowboys would release Tony Romo even though there have been two “exact days” for that to happen during the first month of NFL free agency.
-Well, that didn’t happen either time and he is currently still a member of Jerry Jones’ franchise, but it sure doesn’t seem like he wants to be.
+Well, that didn’t happen either time, and he is currently still a member of Jerry Jones’ franchise, but it sure doesn’t seem like he wants to be.

 As time goes on, there are fewer opportunities for Romo to sign with a team once he is released and it really doesn’t seem as if a trade is going to be worked out.
 Now, there is starting to be some friction between the veteran quarterback and Dallas he has called family for so many years.

-Bleacher Report is stating that Romo is reportedly unhappy with a number of staff members in Dallas Cowboys organization and that he is starting to distance himself from them.
+Bleacher Report is stating that Romo is reportedly unhappy with some staff members in the Dallas Cowboys organization and that he is starting to distance himself from them.

 Tony Romo has taken situation very personally in Dallas and has distanced himself from teammates and coach who were “Team Dak” per source.